stanman71/Python_Projects/vLab/README.md

 ##  vLab_Python

-This code can modify the configuration on Juniper devices and build topologies in VMware
+This project can modify the configuration on Juniper devices and build topologies in VMware

 ### Features